oVirt/ovirt-site/source/feature/lun-resize.html.md

 Users need the ability to increase storage space available in oVirt data domains without increasing the number of LUNs presented to it.

 A storage admin resizes a LUN using some administrative tool.
-(This is out of our scope) The oVirt admin will be able to perform a UI action (TBD) on specific LUNs in a storage domain.
+(This is out of our scope) The oVirt admin will be able to perform a UI action on specific LUNs in a storage domain so that the new size will be refreshed.

-For each LUN, the engine will send to all hosts in Data Center a "rescan device" command.
+For each LUN, the engine will send to all hosts in Data Center a "refresh device" command.
 If all hosts return the same size, the engine will send to SPM a "resize PV" command.
 The DB will be updated with new sizes if needed.
 Finally the engine will send to all other hosts in DC command a "refresh PV" command

 #### User Experience